AndresNeron/lockerpy/README.md

 pip install -r requirements.txt
 ```

-Protect your files using symmetric (AES) and asymmetric (RSA) algorithms with ease using Lockerpy!
+Protect your code using symmetric (AES) and asymmetric (RSA) algorithms with ease using Lockerpy!
+The encrypted binary data is base64 encoded after AES encryption.
+You can decrypt your AES key using your RSA private key to finally
+decrypt your file.

 ## <a name="license"></a>License

 This project is licensed under the MIT License, which means you are free to use, modify,
 and distribute the code according to the terms of the license.